 Awesome, we’re almost done!
 Now we need to add in your account ID so that we know who to attribute the referral to.
 This is going to go on the end after the reft code.
 So it looks like this now:

 Now that we’ve got all that out of the way, we can get to the part that really makes this work - the referral code.
-The referral code and be whatever you’d like but we recommend keeping it short and descriptive.
+The referral code can be whatever you’d like but we recommend keeping it short and descriptive.
 For example, if this is a link you’re going to use to track Facebook referrals, you could use the code fb-ref.
 If you're running multiple Facebook referral campaigns you could even split them up by creating two URLs with different codes, for example fb-01 and fb-02.
 Custom codes can be up to 20 characters and should contain only letters, numbers and dashes.
 Whatever code you end up using, add it to the very end of your URL so that it looks something like this:

 That’s all you need to start tracking different referral sources using the same Indiegogo account!